 Contact us today for a free case evaluation.

-“Being under the influence of alcohol or drugs does not go well with operating a vehicle for multiple reasons,” says our Pittsburgh DUI accident attorney from SMA Law Group.
+“Being under the influence of alcohol or drugs does not go well with operating a vehicle for multiple reasons,” says our Pittsburgh DUI accident attorney from SMT Legal.
 “Multiple studies have shown that alcohol-impaired drivers suffer from reduced reaction times, diminished ability to concentrate and focus on the road, impaired vision, poor judgment, and a higher likelihood of falling asleep while driving.”

 All these factors make drunk driving extremely dangerous.
 Unfortunately, many drivers do not fully understand basic risk concepts associated with operating a vehicle under the influence of alcohol or controlled substances (or else, more than 37,000 Americans would not die in drunk driving car accidents each year).